apache/incubator-baremaps/README.md

 On the longer run, the aim of the project is to work with a variety of data sources in order to create highly specialized and customized maps.

+There is a need to improve the module structure in baremaps.

+config: configuration for vector tiles and stylesheets

+blob: storage abstractions for blobs
+- file
+- http
+- resource (jar)
+- s3
+- (ipfs)
+- (cassandra)

+cache: cache used to denormalize osm data
+- memory
+- lmdb (comes with a native dependency)
+- (off-heap)
+- (rocksdb)
+- (leveldb)
+- (mvstore)

+osm (stream, cache): readers, writers and denormalizers for osm data
+- reader
+- (writer)
+- geom

+osmdb: create and update a com.baremaps.osm.database filled with osm data
+- postgres
+- (calcite)
+- (sqlite)

+tile (blob, stream):
+- posgres (config)
+- (calcite)
+- mbtiles/sqlite

+stream

+server

+cli